tezos/tezos-mirror/docs/developer/python_testing_framework.rst

 daemons.

-For instance, on revision ``816625bed0983f7201e4c369440a910f006beb1a`` of zeronet, protocol alpha is named ``PsddFKi32cMJ2qPjf43Qv5GDWLDPZb3T3bF6fLKiF5HtvHNU7aP`` and daemons are suffixed by ``003-PsddFKi3`` (``tezos-baker-003-PsddFKi3``).
+For instance, on revision ``816625bed0983f7201e4c369440a910f006beb1a`` of zeronet, protocol Alpha is named ``PsddFKi32cMJ2qPjf43Qv5GDWLDPZb3T3bF6fLKiF5HtvHNU7aP`` and daemons are suffixed by ``003-PsddFKi3`` (``tezos-baker-003-PsddFKi3``).

-To reduce coupling between tests and the actual branch to be tested, tests refer to protocol alpha using ``constants.ALPHA`` and ``constants.ALPHA_DAEMON`` rather than by hard-coded identifiers.
+To reduce coupling between tests and the actual branch to be tested, tests refer to protocol Alpha using ``constants.ALPHA`` and ``constants.ALPHA_DAEMON`` rather than by hard-coded identifiers.

 Tests based on fixed revisions (multibranch)